BiGuideCollection/BiGuide/README.md

 ```

 #### <span id="5">V. Running BiGuide on Client and Server Devices
+We take the indoor scenario as an example.
 ##### 1. Running BiGuide on Server
 Change the path in UserStudy_BiGuide_indoor.py to your own path.
 Then run the command below.
 ```